dmah42/hamon.dev/content/blog/quark-is-up/index.md

 of running those on the raspi cluster.
 Though it would free up the cluster to be available for ad-hoc work[^3], I'm concerned the load might gum up quark.

+I'll need an RSS reader, so maybe host miniflux... move [the blog](https://hamon.dev) over to it.. then obviously set up nftables for some firewall goodness and try not to lock myself out.

 Now I'm an Arch convert, I'm figuring out what I can do to support it and give something back.